async-worker/aiologger/README.md

 # Compatibility

-The explicit passing of a `loop` keyword argument, and subsequent access or a `.loop` attribute, has been deprecated and will be removed in version 0.7.0 for Loggers and Handlers.
+The explicit passing of a `loop` keyword argument, and subsequent access of a `.loop` attribute, has been deprecated and will be removed in version 0.7.0 for Loggers and Handlers.